HackYourFuture/Node.js/week1/MAKEME.md

 }
 ```

 Then it would be just a matter of time before someone tries to use it for 9 characters and you get the same issue.
-You scour StackOverflow for related questions and discover that there is already a function that pads numbers, available through NPM: [left-pad](https://www.npmjs.com/package/left-pad).
+You scour StackOverflow for related questions and discover that there is already a function that pads numbers, available through NPM: [left-pad](https://www.npmjs.com/package/left-pad). _Note: this package is deprecated which means that it is not being developed anymore but it can be used in the current state.
+The reason is that in modernJS we have the function `padStart()` which does the same.
+The goal of the exercise is to learn to use a package so we will still use it, but in general we do not want to use deprecated packages_

 Perfect!
 Let's use this module instead.
 Follow the steps: